Choose your little fox plush.

 These adorable little accent pillows are made of combed cotton and features the following fox species from my original illustrations.
 Choose from the following:

 The pillows are hand sewn and stuffed with fiberfill and the back fabrics are various quilting fabrics both vintage an new.
-PLEASE NOTE: backing fabric may differ from photos, it depends on what I have available in stock.
+The back fabric is from my new and vintage fabric collection.
+Each pillow has a different back depending on what I have in stock.

 Pillows vary slightly in size, but they are approx 7" long.

 Interesting facts about these foxes obtained from factzoo.com:

 Tibetan (sand) foxes live in the barren slopes and stream beds of Asia at altitudes of 9,840–13,120 ft (3,000–4,000 m) in the Mustang District of Nepal, in Tibet and in the Tsinghai, Kansu, and Yunnan regions of China.
 They make their dens in the nooks and crannies of the boulders.